Get a list of users with personal data search user.search

 Who can execute the method: any user

-The user.search method allows you to retrieve a list of users with accelerated search by personal data (first name, last name, middle name, department name, job title).
-It operates in two modes: quickly using Fulltext Index and a slower option through right LIKE (support is determined automatically).
+The user.search method allows you to retrieve a list of users with accelerated search based on personal data (first name, last name, patronymic, department name, job title).
+It operates in two modes: quickly using Fulltext Index and a slower option through [right LIKE](*key_right LIKE) (support is determined automatically).

-The list of user fields in Bitrix24 that will be obtained as a result of executing the method depends on the application's/webhook's scope.
-Details about accessing user data can be found in the article.
+The list of Bitrix24 user fields that will be retrieved as a result of the method execution depends on the scope of the application/webhook.
+Details regarding access to user data can be found in the article.

-The method inherits the behavior of the user.get method, and all parameters from this function are also available.
+The method inherits the behavior of the user.get method; all parameters from this function are also available.

 Method Parameters